Mikayil Jabbarov

+He was previously Minister of Taxes (2017–2019) and Minister of Education (2013–2017).

 Life

 Mikayil Jabbarov was born on 19 September 1976 in Baku.

 Education

 1992–1997 – Studied at Baku State University, graduated from the International Law Department with distinction.

 1997–1998 – Obtained an LL.M degree from McGeorge School of Law, University of the Pacific (Sacramento, California, US).

 2004 – Obtained a master's degree in Economics from Azerbaijan State Economic University.

 Career

 In 1995, Jabbarov began his professional career in the finance industry.
 After majoring in LL.M in Sacramento, he became a member of the New York State Bar Association.
 In 1999, he went on to work as a lawyer in the private sector until 2002.

 In 2002, he was appointed to advise the Minister of Economic Development before becoming president of the Azerbaijan Export and Investment Promotion Foundation (AZPROMO) in 2003-2004.

 On 20 February 2005, Mikayil Jabbarov was appointed Deputy Minister of Economic Development by the Decree of the President of the Republic of Azerbaijan.

 As deputy minister, he was responsible for coordination of activities related to cooperation with international financial institutions and external economic relations, foreign investment policy, legal issues at international arbitrage and corporate governance.

-In 2009 he was appointed Director of the Administration of the Icherisheher State Historical-Architectural Reserve by the Decree of the President of the Republic of Azerbaijan.
+In 2009, he was appointed Director of the Administration of the Icherisheher State Historical-Architectural Reserve by the Decree of the President of the Republic of Azerbaijan.

 19 April 2013 – appointed Minister of Education by the decree of the President of the Republic of Azerbaijan.

 16 June 2017 – appointed as co-chair of Azerbaijan-Israel Joint Commission by the decree of the President of the Republic of Azerbaijan.

 5 December 2017 – appointed as Minister of Taxes by the decree of the President of the Republic of Azerbaijan.

 17 March 2018 – 2 July 2022 - served as co-chair of the Intergovernmental Commission on Bilateral Cooperation between the government of the Republic of Azerbaijan and the government of the Republic of Lithuania by the Decree of the President of the Republic of Azerbaijan.

 17 March 2018 – 2 March 2020 – served as co-chair of the Joint Commission to promote economic cooperation between the government of the Republic of Azerbaijan and the government of the Republic of Croatia.